getcarina/getcarina.com/_reference/2015-10-17-autoscaling-carina.md

 $ docker run -d -c 5 <containerName>
 ```

-Each segment has a total memory capacity of 4 GB and 12 vCPUs.
+Each node has a total memory capacity of 4 GB and 12 vCPUs.
 If runtime
 constraints are used on a cluster that cannot provide the requested amount of
 memory or CPUs, an error message is issued and the container is not provisioned.